 Scope (Informative)

-This document describes the architecture additions to the CPM v2.2 Enabler.
+This document describes the architecture document for the CPM v3.0 Enabler.

-This document describes the architecture designed to fulfil all the requirements outlined in the Converged IP Messaging Requirements document [OMA-CPM-RD] for CPM V2.2 and for future CPM versions; the major differences between CPM V2.2 and the future CPM versions are described under section 4 and Appendix C. The description of the architecture comprises the definition of functional components and the interfaces used or exposed by these functional components.
+This document describes the architecture designed to fulfil all the requirements outlined in the Converged IP Messaging Requirements document [OMA-CPM-RD] for CPM V3.0 and for future CPM versions; the major differences between CPM V3.0 and the future CPM versions are described under section 4 and Appendix C. The description of the architecture comprises the definition of functional components and the interfaces used or exposed by these functional components.